-# Optionally use kind to run the examples locally. # $ kind create cluster # Create the KubeRay operator. $ kubectl create -k "github.com/ray-project/kuberay/ray-operator/config/default?ref=v0.3.0&timeout=90s" # Create an autoscaling Ray cluster. $ kubectl apply -f https://raw.githubusercontent.com/ray-project/kuberay/master/ray-operator/config/samples/ray-cluster.autoscaler.yaml
+# Optionally use kind to run the examples locally. # $ kind create cluster # Create the KubeRay operator.
+Make sure your Kubernetes cluster and Kubectl are both at version at least 1.19. $ kubectl create -k "github.com/ray-project/kuberay/ray-operator/config/default?ref=v0.4.0&timeout=90s" # Create an autoscaling Ray cluster. $ kubectl apply -f https://raw.githubusercontent.com/ray-project/kuberay/master/ray-operator/config/samples/ray-cluster.autoscaler.yaml

 Now, we can run a Ray program on the head pod that uses

 request_resources to scale the cluster to a total of 3 CPUs.
 The head and worker pods in our example cluster config each have a capacity of 1 CPU, and we specified a minimum of 1 worker pod.
 Thus, the request should trigger upscaling of one additional worker pod.

 Note that in real-life scenarios, you will want to use larger Ray pods.
 In fact, it is advantageous to size each Ray pod to take up an entire Kubernetes node.
 See the configuration guide for more details.

 To run the Ray program, we will first get the name of the Ray head pod: